Tweekaz2018/TestApp.Site/README.md

-Just another test project
+Repository Layer was created using IQuaryable as the layer witch i saw at test sample.

-Repository Layer was created with IQuaryable as the layer witch i saw at test sample.
+Admin password is 123qwe123qwe